Impressment: Basis

-At the time of the Battle of Trafalgar over half the Royal Navy's 120,000 sailors were pressed men.
+At the time of the Battle of Trafalgar in 1805, over half the Royal Navy's 120,000 sailors were pressed men.
 The power of the Impressment Service to conscript was limited by law to seafarers, including merchant seamen, longshoremen, collier crews and fishermen.
 There is little basis to the widespread impression that civilians without any seafaring background were randomly seized from home, country lane or workplace by press gangs or that the latter were employed inland away from coastal ports; notably Portsmouth, Plymouth, Harwich and Yarmouth.

 However, convicted petty criminals were often given the option of volunteering for naval service as unskilled "quota men" by parish constables and inland courts (see below).

 There were occasions when the local populace would band together to oppose the activities of the press where these exceeded legal bounds.
 One such incident, the Easton Massacre in 1803 (see caption at right), resulted in a press gang firing on a crowd, killing four people in the village of Easton on the Isle of Portland, where they were trying to impress the quarrymen.

-In 1808, Thomas Urquhart was saved from a press gang of three or four men when a London passersby intervened.
+In 1808, Thomas Urquhart was saved from a press gang of three or four men when one or more London passersby intervened.
 Urquhart complained to local officials, identified at least one of the men involved and successfully sued for damages in the Court of King's Bench.
 He went on to lobby for changes in law and practice, publishing Letters on the evils of impressment: with the outline of a plan for doing them away, on which depend the wealth, prosperity, and consequence of Great Britain in 1816.

 Patrolling in or near sea ports, the press gang would try to find men aged between 15 and 55 with seafaring or river-boat experience, but this was not essential.
 Potential crewmen with no experience were called "landsmen".
-From 1740, landsmen were legally exempt from impressment, but this was on occasion ignored in wartime unless the person seized was an apprentice or a "gentleman".
-Two landsmen were considered by captains to be the equivalent of one able seaman.
-If a landsman was able to prove his status to the Admiralty he was usually released.
-Court records do however show fights breaking out as people attempted to avoid what was perceived as wrongful impressment, and the London Times reported occasions when press gangs instituted a "hot press" (ignoring protections against impressment) in order to man the navy.
+From 1740, landsmen were legally exempt from impressment; however, this exemption was occasionally ignored during wartime unless the person seized was an apprentice or a "gentleman".
+Ship captains generally considered two landsmen equivalent to one able seaman.
+If a landsman was able to prove his status to the Admiralty, he was usually released.
+Court records do, however, show fights breaking out as people attempted to avoid what was perceived as wrongful impressment.
+The London Times reported occasions when press gangs instituted a "hot press" (ignoring protections against impressment) in order to man the navy.